 A note about the structure that my posts may sometimes take: I'll concentrate on my own experiences and knowledge on a topic in the"Me" section.
 Then, I'll give some advice and tips for folks who might be helped by something I've learned in a "You" section.
 (If you are just reading to learn some chisme about my life and don't want any preachy shit, you probably should skip that section).
 Lastly, I'll put on my health educator hat in the "Health Ed" section and contemplate how I think this topic might be approached if you are a teacher, or have children in your family or friend group that you'd like to guide.
 I've learned a lot as a student of health in school when I was a kid (much of it miseducation, unfortunately, that's taught me what not to do), in my studies for my teaching and health education credentials, and in my classroom experiences as a teacher- from both my successes and my missteps.

 All written work contained in this blog is property of Cheryl Nelson.

 Jardín Etnobotánico in Oaxaca, Mexico, photographed by Cheryl.
-Cheryl and Kita in San Francisco, by photographer Raúl Cuiriz.
-Cheryl on beach in Nayarit, Mexico, by photographer Candy Abad.
+Kita and Cheryl in San Francisco near Mission Creek, by photographer Raúl Cuiriz.
+Cheryl on a beach in Nayarit, Mexico, by photographer Candy Abad.